 Establish a routine for learning at home

 - Consider your child’s age.
-Transitioning to home-based learning will be very different for a preschool student than a middle or high school student.
+The home-based learning experience will be very different for a preschool student than a middle or high school student.
 Discuss your expectations for learning at home and go over any concerns so you are on the same page.

 - Set and follow a weekday schedule for starting and ending the school day and going to bed.
 All children benefit from structure, even if they try to resist it.